Clostridioides difficile – Culture and Pulse Field Gel Electrophoresis (PFGE) Typing

 Include the outbreak number and index case if applicable on the requisition.

-Testing laboratories should store positive Clostridium difficile samples frozen at -20˚C for a minimum of two months to enable retrospective typing, should the need arise.
+Testing laboratories should store positive Clostridioides difficile samples frozen at -20˚C for a minimum of two months to enable retrospective typing, should the need arise.

 Preparation Prior to Transport